 I am a postdoc researcher in health economics based at Nuffield Department of Primary Care Health Sciences, University of Oxford.
-My current work focusses on trial-based economic evaluations and observational data analysis for orthopaedic interventions and sleep disorders.
+I develop and apply statistical methodology for complex economic and longitudinal outcomes in trials and cohort studies, with interests in Bayesian modelling, missing data, measurement error and study design.

 Previously, I did my PhD at the Department of Statistical Science, University College London, under the supervision of Prof Gianluca Baio and Dr Andrea Gabrio.